mrchrisster/rfid_spotify/README.md

     If everything installed correctly, you now try and run the script:
     `sudo python3 rfid_reader.py`
     Swipe a RFID card and observe the code.
-Now put this code into rfid_tracks.csv To find the URI for an album or track on Spotify, check [here](https://support.spotify.com/us/artists/article/finding-your-artist-url/)
+Now put this code into rfid_tracks.csv To find the URI for an album, playlist or track on Spotify, check [here](https://support.spotify.com/us/artists/article/finding-your-artist-url/)

 Autostart:
 `nano /etc/systemd/system/rfid.service`